Global Monosodium Glutamate (MSG) Market to Reach US$7.5 Billion by 2030

 Consumer perception around MSG is evolving positively, primarily due to increased transparency in food labeling and proactive educational efforts from food companies and industry bodies.
 While the term “MSG” once evoked negative associations, modern consumers—especially millennials and Gen Z—are exhibiting a more open mindset, guided by science-backed nutritional data and awareness of MSG’s natural origins (it’s derived from glutamic acid, which occurs naturally in foods like tomatoes and cheese).
 The shift toward umami-based flavor profiles in gourmet cooking, fusion cuisines, and health-conscious culinary experimentation is also helping rehabilitate MSG’s image.

 In tandem, clean-label product strategies are influencing the inclusion of MSG alternatives such as yeast extracts and hydrolyzed vegetable proteins, but MSG itself remains highly favored in industrial applications for its consistent functionality and taste impact.
 Retailers and food service providers are adapting by clearly communicating the scientific consensus on MSG safety, often integrating it within broader narratives around ingredient transparency, authenticity, and taste enhancement.
-Market research indicates a rising preference for Asian cuisine in global households, prompting food brands to replicate traditional flavor profiles with authentic ingredients—MSG being a central component.
+There is a rising preference for Asian cuisine in global households, prompting food brands to replicate traditional flavor profiles with authentic ingredients—MSG being a central component.
 Additionally, its use in cost-sensitive formulations for mass-market foods aligns well with economic constraints faced by emerging markets.

 What Technological Advancements Are Driving MSG Manufacturing Efficiency?